 We are kind of purists when making burgers, not to imply that we only have a bun with meat on it.
-Typically, it means simplicity, letting the flavors of the burger or the meat really shine over the lettuce, tomato and onion.
+Typically, it means simplicity, letting the flavors of the burger or the meat really shine over the lettuce, tomato, and onion.
 Often on our road trips, which always include a stop at In-N-Out, our conversation turns to what makes a killer burger.
 Hands down it really comes to the meat, without good meat, a burger is just a burger.
 I always start with the best quality meat I can get my grubby hands on, then I build from there.
 When you have really awesome meat, the seasoning can be as simple as salt and pepper.

-The French love good butter, baguettes, red meat, roquefort cheese, caramelized onions (maybe that I made that up) and good wine.
+The French love good butter, baguettes, red meat, Roquefort cheese, caramelized onions (maybe that I made that up) and good wine.
 For the French Burger, I used grass-fed beef from Panorama Ranch, I trust their products and their beef is outstanding.
-I seasoned the meat with some maldon salt, and fresh cracked black pepper.
+I seasoned the meat with some Maldon salt, and fresh cracked black pepper.
 Then I went a little crazy by caramelizing lots of yellow onions, with a splash of red wine for added depth, and to deglaze the pan (that is French).
 Before making the patties, I added half of the onion mixture to the ground beef and mixed it all together.
 Then I added a pat of butter to the middle of each patty, that’s right a pat of butter.
 You have to grill the burger, the flavor is more intense than pan frying.
 I tried both ways, and hands down the grilled meat rocked.
 The secret sauce for this killer French Burger is an aioli with Roquefort cheese.
-Roquefort is a big of a splurge, so regular ole blue cheese would be a great substitute as well.
+Roquefort is a bit of a splurge, so the regular ole blue cheese would be a great substitute as well.
 Don’t forget to toast the baguette with some of that good butter before putting it all together.

 Definitely reminds me of some flavor rich meals that I have enjoyed in France, and if you are itching to get over there and cannot make it this summer, this may be the perfect summer substitute!